Study demonstrates potential of Google Glass wearable technology as a social-skills aid for children with autism spectrum disorder.

 "Technology has tremendous potential to change the way we think about delivering services to those with ASD.
 It can augment existing face-to-face interventions to make services accessible in a timely and cost-effective way and help increase treatment effectiveness," concludes Professor Kushki.

-*News Release by Frontiers: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Frontiers).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.